-The El Paso County Sheriff’s Office Detention Bureau, Security Division is comprised of a group of approximatley 283 dedicated men and women who are proud of their ability to ensure inmates are housed in a safe, secure and constitutionally sound manner.
+The El Paso County Sheriff’s Office Detention Bureau, Security Division is comprised of a group of approximatley 279 dedicated men and women who are proud of their ability to ensure inmates are housed in a safe, secure and constitutionally sound manner.

-The intricacies, operation and atmosphere created within the Criminal Justice Center have been compared to a small suburb within a major city.
+The intricacies, operation and atmosphere created within the El Paso County Jail have been compared to a small suburb within a major city.
 All of the major components of physiological needs are represented.
 Three healthy and balanced meals are provided daily to inmates, while honoring religious, dietary and medical needs.
 All food preparation and laundry services are performed on site.
 Inmates have access to some of the same resources as they are accustomed to outside of the facility.
 Our on-site contracted medical provider is capable of performing most medical and dental procedures.
 When inmates require more extensive or intricate care, they are transported to an appropriate medical facility.
 They remain under the direct supervision of a deputy sheriff while they are out of the facility.

 The Sheriff’s Office is very supportive of the Visitation program and other programs that are provided to incarcerated inmates.
-We understand and encourage inmates to maintain family ties during periods of incarceration and take advantage of the many community and rehabilitative programs we offer.
-Some of the programs offered are: GED, Alcoholics Anonymous, yoga, anger management, basic math, Bible study, veteran services, Gateways through the Rockies and the Reintegration and Recovery Program; just to name a few.
+We understand and encourage inmates to maintain family ties during their periods of incarceration and take advantage of the many community and rehabilitative programs we offer.
+Some of the programs offered are: Alcoholics Anonymous, yoga, anger management, basic math, Bible study, veteran services, Gateways through the Rockies and the Reintegration and Recovery Program; just to name a few.